-Hiding a camera to nonconsensually record someone where they expect privacy is illegal across most of the world.
-It’s a serious offense, and should be treated as such.
+Hiding a camera to record someone in a place they would expect privacy is illegal across the world, and can be deeply unsettling for those that suspect they are being recorded.

-Read on to learn more about how to check for hidden cameras and what to do should a spying device be found.
+Read on to learn how to check for hidden cameras in just 5 steps, as well as what to do if a spying device is found.

 What Does a Hidden Camera Look Like?

-There’s a higher chance that the camera will be custom-made rather than bought from retail, because custom-making a device allows it to be much more easily concealed within an object.
+There’s a higher chance that the camera will be custom-made rather than bought from retail, because custom-making a device allows it to be easily concealed within an object.

-Custom-made hidden cameras will likely lack proper casing, while the wiring, circuit board, and other components will be visible inside wherever it is hidden.
+These usually lack proper casing, so the wiring, circuit board, and other components will be visible inside wherever it is installed.

-Since it needs to be powered at all times, the most common place a hidden camera is to be found is inside a device powered by electricity: power outlets, smoke detectors, alarms.
+Since it needs to be powered at all times, the most common places a hidden camera is found include power outlets, smoke detectors, and alarms.

 Detecting Hidden Cameras: 5 Steps to Finding Spy Cams

-When you have suspicions of hidden cameras, it’s easy to quickly get caught up and become irrational.
-After all, it is a truly frightening prospect.
+When you have suspicions about hidden cameras, it’s easy to quickly get caught up in anxiety and become irrational.
+After all, it is a frightening prospect.

 1. Scan the environment carefully for spy cams